 While much of compliance depends upon usage, the email platform itself must also be compliant.
 Not all email systems are by default aligned with HIPAA guidelines.
 In fact, most free services, including Gmail, Yahoo Mail and others, do not have the proper protections in place for sending communications containing e-PHI, either within the body of the email or as an attachment.
 You should not use these within a healthcare setting.

 There are hosted platforms, however, that are HIPAA-compliant.
 These implement top security measures, including encryption and message expiry to ensure protection of sensitive health information.
 A message expiry date can be attached to communications that contain e-PHI, allowing them to be remotely deleted after a certain period of time.
 This prevents protected data from being stored or accessed inappropriately.

 But using a compliant email solution isn’t just about aligning the organization with HIPAA.
 This strategy comes with its share of benefits as well, such as streamlined delivery of lab results, enhanced communications among doctors and staff, access to e-PHI while away from the office, and better connections with patients.

-One of the best ways to ensure compliance is to leverage the services of a hosting provider like Hostway.
-Our service allows healthcare providers to have granular management control, view daily reviews of security event log files, and deploy a robust firewall and intrusion detection and prevention system.
+One of the best ways to ensure compliance is to leverage the services of a hosting provider.
+Hostway, for instance, allows healthcare providers to have granular management control, view daily reviews of security event log files, and deploy a robust firewall and intrusion detection and prevention system.